 Some questions to address:

 Do you provide extras, at what cost?
-If you are a wedding DJ for example, do you provide lighting, a cordless mic for speeches, or songs between sets?
+If you’re a wedding DJ, do you provide lighting, a cordless mic for speeches, or songs between sets?
 Do you rent out speakers, a stage, or AV equipment on it's own?
 Mention the type of equipment you can provide, and if there’s an extra cost.

 Make use of a password protected page to set up a clients-only page.
 You can use this page to accept payments up front.
-Give out the direct url with a password, and list a deposit price, or the full package in a Store feature.
+Give out the direct url with a password, then add a Store feature listing out deposit prices, or the full package price.
 It's an easy and quick way to get paid, or to accept partial payment in advance for bigger events.

 This page is optional, but can be a useful one, especially if you are starting out or looking to network more in your area.
 Make mention of vendors that you’ve worked with and trust.
 This could be audio visual companies that provide sound, wedding photographers, or event planning companies.
 If you don’t have enough for a full page yet, you could add links or logos on a Links page, or as part of your Services page.

 This can help your website for a few reasons.
 It shows that you're well connected in the community, and that you work well with others.
 Plus, these other companies may return the favor, by linking to your website or suggesting you for work.

 We hope this post was helpful in designing your own DJ website.
-Setting up a professional DJ website as your home on the web is a great way to get more opportunities, and more bookings.
-Good luck!
+Setting up a professional DJ website as your home on the web is a great way to get more opportunities, more exposure, and more bookings.

 Build a stunning band website and store in minutes